maxlath/wikibase-cli/docs/write_operations.md

 Those command modify Wikibase so you will be asked your Wikibase **username** and **password** to use them.
 Those will be **persisted in clear text** in this module's folder: `./config.json`.
 Alternatively, in the case writing to this module's folder would require special rights, the config file with your crendentials can be found in your home folder: `~/.config/wikibase-cli/config.json`.
 This allows not having to re-enter crendentials everytimes, but it can problematic on a non-personal computer: in such a case, make sure to run `wb config clear` once you're done.

+The following documentation assumes that the Wikibase instance we work with is Wikidata, unless specified otherwise.

 ## Summary

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->